Multi-Specialty Recruitment Assessment

 Example topic: Endocrinology / Metabolic

-A 45-year-old male with a BMI of 32 presents to your clinic with complaints of fatigue and right upper quadrant discomfort.
-He has a history of type 2 diabetes and hypertension, both of which are well controlled with medication.
-He denies alcohol consumption.
-His liver function tests reveal elevated ALT and AST levels.
-An ultrasound of the abdomen shows increased echogenicity of the liver consistent with fatty infiltration.
-What is the most appropriate next step in the management of this patient?
+A 45-year-old male with a BMI of 32 visits your clinic due to persistent fatigue and discomfort in the right upper quadrant.
+He has type 2 diabetes and hypertension, both well managed with medication.
+He does not consume alcohol.
+His liver function tests indicate elevated ALT and AST levels.
+An abdominal ultrasound reveals increased liver echogenicity, suggesting fatty infiltration.
+What should be the most appropriate next step in managing this patient?

 TestResult